mohammadsilwadi/data-structures-and-algorithms/python/linked_list/README.md

 + Kth-method
 Takes the index number as a parameter and its Return node value from the end of the linked_list.

++ linked-list-zip
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+### white borad -------------------